Understanding The Effects Of Divorce On Children

 Online counseling with Regain

 If you're experiencing a divorce, you may encounter a wide range of emotions throughout the process.
 It may be difficult to adapt to the new family dynamic, and your children may need support as they get used to the changes.
 While you may feel alone without the support of your spouse during this time, it can be important to remember that support and help are available any time you need it.
-A licensed therapist can help ease the effects of divorce, not only for you but for your entire family.
+A licensed therapist can help ease the effects of divorce on mental health, not only for you but for your entire family.
 Regain is an online counseling platform that can connect you with a licensed family therapist right from your home.
 They may be able to provide you with the tools you need to make the whole process as comforting as possible for you and your children.
 While this time in your life may be busy as you take on extra responsibilities by yourself, online counseling can allow you and your children to still get the support you need.

 The effectiveness of online counseling